thompsonsed/pycoalescence/docs/README_necsim.rst

 - The fast-cpp-csv-parser by Ben Strasser, available `here <https://github.com/ben-strasser/fast-cpp-csv-parser>`__: provides much faster csv read and write capabilities.
   This is only really necessary if you have extremely large csv files as your map objects.
-If that is the case, I would highly recommend moving to using tif files, as they provide much more error-checking support.
+If that is the case, I would highly recommend moving to using tif files, as they provide much more error-checking support within **necsim**, as well as much more advanced tools for dealing with spatial data.

-.. note:: To use the fast-cpp-csv-parser, copy the whole folder (with csv.h in) to the necsim directory.
+.. note:: To use the fast-cpp-csv-parser, copy the whole folder (with csv.h in) to the **necsim** directory.
 Then
           reconfigure and recompile your code, making sure that you see 'fast-cpp-csv-parser = enabled' in the configuration output.